-We’ve tested over 160 pairs of earbuds and in-ears so far and below are our picks for the best earbuds for gaming to buy.
+We’ve tested over 170 pairs of earbuds and in-ears so far, and below are our picks for the best earbuds for gaming to buy.
 Unlike traditional over-ear gaming headsets, we haven't reviewed nearly as many earbuds that are suitable for gaming yet, but we'll update this list as we buy and test more.
 You can also check out our recommendations for the best gaming headsets, the best earbuds, and the best earbuds with a mic.

 The best gaming earbuds with a wireless connection that we've tested so far are the Razer Hammerhead.
 These truly wireless earbuds don't enter the ear canal as deeply as most in-ears, which some people may find more comfortable.
 They have a unique 'Gaming Mode' which allows for outstandingly low latency when connected to mobile devices, making them a great choice for competitive gaming on your phone.

-Their sound profile is quite bass-heavy and uneven, though this helps bring out the explosions and gunshots in your game.
+Their sound profile is quite bass-heavy and uneven, though this helps to bring out explosions and gunshots in your game.
 If you also use your headphones for listening to music, they'll be best suited for bass-forward genres like EDM or hip-hop, as they're likely too boomy and muddy for genres like rock or country.
-On the bright side, their dedicated companion app gives you access to a few EQ presets, so you can boost their treble or bass to better suit your personal taste.
+On the bright side, their dedicated companion app gives you access to a few EQ presets, so you can boost their treble or bass to better suit your taste.

-Unfortunately, their mic is rather disappointing, especially for headphones designed for gaming.
+Unfortunately, their microphone is rather disappointing, especially for headphones designed for gaming.
 Your voice sounds muffled, lacking in detail, and it can be difficult to hear in even moderately loud environments.
-Their 3.7-hour battery life is also sub-par for truly wireless headphones, though you can fully charge them in their case within an hour.
+Their 3.7-hour battery life is also sub-par for truly wireless earbuds, though you can fully charge them in their case within an hour.
 Overall, these are a unique pair of truly wireless headphones geared towards gamers that offer outstanding low latency when paired to a mobile device.

 06/11/2020: Replaced Samsung Galaxy Buds Truly Wireless with Samsung Galaxy Buds+ Truly Wireless in Notable Mentions.